kktsvetkov/benchmark-php-routing/README.md

 * **benchLast** -- match the last route in the list of routing definitions, as this is considered the worst case
 * **benchLongest** -- match the longest route to test the complexity of parsing bigger paths
 * **benchAll** -- match all of the routes from the list of routing definitions to average the overall performance
+* **benchSetup** -- track how much time is needed to setup the routes collection before the routing starts

 ### Running the benchmarks